 What is Textured Vegetable Protein?

 Textured vegetable protein (TVP) is a dehydrated soy product that is often used in vegan and vegetarian recipes to replace ground beef.
 It is virtually flavorless, which means it will absorb any flavor you desire.
 But it also means that you must add spices to it for it to taste good, so do not skimp on the spices!!!

 I use the Bob’s Red Mills brand of TVP, but any TVP will work.
 Large grocery stores will most likely carry TVP in the health food section.
 I get mine from Wegmans here in Rochester, and I’ve never had a problem finding it.
-Even during this coronavirus pandemic, nobody is reaching for the TVP (and those people are fools, IMO).
 If you don’t have it on hand and you don’t plan on making a grocery store trip, there are many TVP options available on Amazon.